apache/flink/docs/mesos_setup.md

 ./bin/start-mesos.sh -l /home/example/example/mesos/build/src/.libs -m 127.0.0.1:5050 -tm 8192 -s 32
 ~~~

-The system will use the configuration in `conf/flink-config.yaml`.
+The system will use the configuration in `conf/flink-config.yaml` by default.
 Please follow our [configuration guide](config.html) if you want to change something.

-Flink on Mesos will overwrite the following configuration parameters `jobmanager.rpc.address` (because the JobManager is always allocated at different machines), `taskmanager.tmp.dirs` (we are using the tmp directories given by Mesos) and `parallelization.degree.default` if the number of slots has been specified.
+Flink on Mesos will overwrite the following configuration parameters `jobmanager.rpc.address` (because the JobManager is always allocated at different machines) and `parallelization.degree.default` if the number of slots has been specified.

-The example invocation starts 11 containers, since there is one additional container for the ApplicationMaster and Job Manager.

-Once Flink is deployed in your MESOS cluster, it will show you the connection details of the Job Manager.
+Once Flink is deployed in your Mesos cluster, it will show you the connection details of the Job Manager.
+In adddition, use the Mesos web interface to monitor the status of the flink session (default location is <your mesos master address>:5050).
+On this page, you can also access the logs from the Mesos nodes.

 ## Submit Job to Flink